Pacific Ledger

 0

-One of my favourite ways to build a diversified, long-term investment portfolio is through broad market ETFs.
+One of my favorite ways to build a diversified, long-term investment portfolio is through broad market ETFs.

-These funds give exposure to entire economies or regions — often at a fraction of the cost of actively managed funds.
-Whether you’re looking for emerging market growth, global diversification, Canadian stability, or U.S. tech dominance, here are the ETFs I like best in each category.
+These funds give you exposure to entire countries, regions, or themes—often at a fraction of the cost of actively managed funds.
+Whether you want emerging market growth, global diversification, Canadian stability, or U.S. tech dominance, these are the ETFs I like best in each category.

 Issuer: BlackRock / iShares